-Learn about the 17 best things to do in Nova Scotia – from a local’s point of view!
+Let’s dive into the 17 best things to do in Nova Scotia – from a local point of view!

 17 Best Things to Do in Nova Scotia